IAN-RIUA/IAN-RIUA/README.md

-Hey there, I’m Ian Riua.
+👋 Hey there, I’m Ian Riua

-Data Analyst | Python & SQL Developer | Data Science & IT Specialist
+💼 Data Analyst | Python & SQL Developer | Data Science & IT Specialist

-**About Me**
+🧭 About Me

-I’m deeply inspired by the transformative power of data — how raw numbers can be shaped into insights that inform smarter decisions, drive innovation, and solve real-world challenges.
+I’m passionate about the transformative power of data — how raw numbers can be shaped into insights that inform smarter decisions, drive innovation, and solve real-world challenges.

-My journey began with a background in Business Information Technology, which gave me a strong foundation in systems, logic, and organizational processes.
-Recently, I completed a Data Science bootcamp, where I gained hands-on experience in:
+With a background in Business Information Technology and hands-on training in Data Science, I bring a unique blend of technical and analytical skills to bridge the gap between data, systems, and business strategy.

+🧩 What I Do

-🧠 Machine Learning: Building predictive models and uncovering trends in data
+🧠 Machine Learning & Predictive Modeling – Building models that uncover patterns, optimize performance, and support decision-making.

-💾 Data Analysis & Visualization: Using Python, SQL, Power BI, and Tableau to turn data into clear stories
+💾 Data Analysis & Visualization – Transforming datasets into clear, actionable insights using Python, SQL, Power BI, and Tableau.

-🔍 ETL & Automation: Streamlining workflows and improving data accessibility
+🔍 ETL & Automation – Designing efficient data pipelines to improve accuracy, accessibility, and reporting speed.

-📊 Business Insight Generation: Bridging the gap between data and strategy
---->
+📊 Business Intelligence – Translating analytical results into strategic recommendations that drive measurable business value.

-**🤝 Let’s Collaborate**
+🤝 Let’s Collaborate

-I’m looking to connect with like-minded professionals, mentors, and teams passionate about leveraging data to create impact — whether through:
+I’m excited to work with teams and professionals who share a vision of using data to make meaningful impact.

-Open-source collaborations
+Open to opportunities in:

+🔓 Open-source or community-driven data projects

-Real-world analytics projects
+🧾 Real-world analytics and research initiatives

-Internships or entry-level data roles
+💼 Data analytics or machine learning internships / entry-level roles

-If you believe in the power of data to drive better outcomes, I’d love to be part of your mission.
+If your work thrives on data-driven innovation, I’d love to contribute and grow alongside your team.

-**📫 Get in Touch **
+📫 Get in Touch

 💼 LinkedIn: linkedin.com/in/ian-riua